 WEN offers of a $25 discount off the program fee for teachers/parents of participating schools joining a training session this spring.
 We encourage teachers to become more knowledgeable of WEN’s programs and have a solid feel for the field trip experience.
 Each season we offer School Stream Monitoring and Groundwater trainings to university students and community members alike, and these trained volunteers then join us in the field to assist with instruction of your students.
 We have found that when teachers attend at least one of these trainings, students and teachers get more out of our field programs.
 Our training dates are already scheduled and you can RSVP to attend any one of the trainings listed here by emailing email@example.com.

-We are offering our season’s class and field programs February 9th – June 12th, Monday – Friday on a first come first served basis.
 You can view our calender to check-out our current availability.
-Currently, our interactive indoor classroom presentations are being offered and will continue to be available throughout the spring 2015 field season.
-At the end of March, our spring 2015 field season will start back up and WEN is excited to dive into our 19th year of field science at our local rivers and streams with YOUR students!
+Currently, our interactive indoor classroom presentations are being offered and will continue to be available throughout the spring 2017 field season.
+WEN is excited to dive into our 21st year of field science at our local rivers and streams with YOUR students!

 *Note: In the case that you need to reschedule a program, we ask for at least 24 hrs notice.
 We will reciprocate this agreement and give you as much notice as we can if something comes up on our end.
 Our programs run rain or shine, but in the case of extreme cold weather or storms, we may also need to reschedule your field program.